autonomousapps/Cappuccino/README.md

 # Cappuccino
 A sweeter Espresso.
 At present, there are two main features of Cappuccino:
  1. Never write your own IdlingResource again.
- 2. By using the `SystemAnimations` class, along with the new [Cappuccino Animations Gradle plugin](https://plugins.gradle.org/plugin/com.metova.cappuccino-animations), you can automatically disable and re-enable system animations--never again worry about running an Espresso test without manually disabling animations.
+ 2. Never manually disable system animations again.
+By using the `SystemAnimations` class of Cappuccino, along with the new [Cappuccino Animations Gradle plugin](https://plugins.gradle.org/plugin/com.metova.cappuccino-animations), you can automatically disable and re-enable system animations.

 ##Current version
-0.6.0
+Cappuccino Android library: 0.6.0
+Cappuccino Animations Gradle plugin: 0.7.3

 ##Getting Started
 In your `build.gradle`: